5G-CO/Soccer-Challenge/README.md

 5. File Handling
     - Started by reading the entire file in and making sure it would print properly
     - The next step was to print individual matches/a single line of results (two teams and two scores separated by a comma)
-    - Once this was achieved the teams an

 ##
 6. Basic Logic Handling for Win, Lose, Draw
 ##